Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 - You are on a standard laptop (8GB/16GB).

-- You need “PhD-Level” reasoning for complex bugs.
+- You need to execute a DeepSeek V3 API VS Code setup for complex bugs.

 - You want the cheapest API costs ($0.14/M).